-Employment Status: Permanent – part time or full time
+Employment Status: Permanent – full time

 ADACAS (ACT Disability Aged and Carer Advocacy Service) is a leading advocacy service with a 30-year history in Canberra and areas across NSW.
 ADACAS provides individual and systemic advocacy to people with disability, older people, people with mental ill-health and their family carers.

 ADACAS is seeking a CALD (Culturally and Linguistically Diverse) Aged Care Advocate.
 This role is responsible for providing individual advocacy, amplifying the voice of individuals to undertake their expressed wish, and without judgement.

 This position is focused on engaging with people over the age of 65, often living in residential aged care or receiving Commonwealth Home Support Services who are from a CALD background.

 ADACAS works within a human-rights framework.
 Advocates are required to use professional judgement and initiative in response to dealing with moderate to complex advocacy issues whilst maintaining accountability within the organisations framework.

 - Using your strong relationships with the CALD community to build trust and engage with people over 65 who may benefit from advocacy, understanding their rights and being supported around Older Persons abuse.